kawamanza/willjs/README.md

         ]
     }

+  - The *impl* attribute is the main function that will perform the operation asynchronously.
+  - The *getImpl* attribute is optional, and allow you to have a context to create some global variables or private functions that will be used into your *impl* function.
+    The *getImpl* function must return another function that will be the main function of the component.
+The *impl* attribute must not be present in this case.
+  - The *rescue* attribute is a function that will be invoked when some dependency could not be loaded.
+  - The *assets* attribute is a list of CSSs and/or JSs to be loaded before performs the component's function for the first time.

+The components are loaded by AJAX and stored on WillJS's registry.
+This operation is triggered when the component is invoked for the first time.

 ### Adding components directly

-If you prefere to load components as script, you need to perform the instruction below:
+If you prefer to load components as script, you need to execute the instruction like below:

+    // {host}/javascripts/will/doSomething.js
     will.addComponent("doSomething", {
         // impl: function () {/* the component, or... */}, // optional
         getImpl: function (will) {